Our goal is to help provide you consultation in a timely manner and to help identify and provide any services or support a student may need.

 - Convenience is another barrier.
 Students have very busy schedules.
 Seeing an off-campus counselor requires travel time and a little more effort to schedule.
 If a student has a tight schedule, they may not be able to fit in the two or more hours it would take to go see a counselor.
 Frequently counselors who work evening or weekends will not have those appointments available because they are in high demand and it may take longer to obtain and evening or weekend appointment.

 - Connection is a third barrier.
 Not every client and every counselor are a fit.
 In some circumstances, a student may see a therapist and not feel like they have a good therapeutic connection and choose to see a different counselor.
 From there – the whole process of identifying and getting in with a new counselor starts over!
 Again, let SHCS know if there are problems and we will offer assistance.

 If your concern for the student is so urgent it cannot wait until SHCS is open – you may need to call 911 or walk the student to the ER.
-You may also refer a student to the after-hours Mental Health Crisis Line (415-476-1281; option 7).
-The Mental Health Crisis Line connects students to a non-SHCS counselor who can provide support and encourage students to seek further services if appropriate.
-The Mental Health Crisis line providers have information about where to refer students locally in the case of a true emergency.
+You may also refer a student to the after-hours Mental Health Consult Line (415-476-1281; option 7).
+The Mental Health Consult Line connects students to a non-SHCS counselor who can provide support and encourage students to seek further services if appropriate.
+The Mental Health Consult line providers have information about where to refer students locally in the case of a true emergency.
 The See-Say-Do Guide can also help you locate resources.